 Below are 15 Trump judges who, at the time of their confirmation, had records fighting access to reproductive health care.

 J. Campbell Barker (Eastern District of Texas) was a lead attorney defending Targeted Regulation of Abortion Providers (“TRAP”) anti-choice laws, which the Supreme Court struck down as unconstitutional in Whole Woman’s Health v.
 Hellerstedt.

-Amy Coney Barrett (Seventh Circuit) has been critical of Roe v.
+Amy Coney Barrett (Supreme Court) has been critical of Roe v.
 Wade.
 Barrett also signed a letter criticizing the Affordable Care Act’s requirement that employers provide contraceptive coverage as part of their employer-sponsored health insurance plans.

 Jeffrey Brown (Southern District of Texas) bragged about his involvement in making it more difficult for minors to seek abortion care in Texas, referred to IUDs and emergency contraceptives as “potentially life-terminating drugs and devices,” and was endorsed by major anti-choice organizations in Texas.

 John Bush (Sixth Circuit) likened abortion to slavery: “The two greatest tragedies in our country—slavery and abortion—relied on similar reasoning and activist justices at the U.S. Supreme Court, first in the Dred Scott decision, and later in Roe.”

 Stephen Clark (Eastern District of Missouri) said that Roe v.
 Wade “gave doctors a license to kill unborn children.
 Like the Dred Scott decision, Roe is BAD law.”